Student Employment Policies

 On-campus student employment during the January Break, Senior Week, Commencement/Reunion Weekend, and Summer is considered non-academic employment.
 Departments fund student employees' wages from the departments' operation budgets.

-Departments may submit advertisements for job openings to the Student Employment Office for publication on the Student Employment website.
+Departments should post job openings on the Student Employment website.
 Students may apply directly to the departments in which they are interested in working.
 Students who are employed during the non-academic year periods must complete a new Request of Hire/Work Authorization Form (RWAF) for each job held.

 The Student Employment Office uses the Job Classification Form to determine the classification and pay rate for each position.
 Student wages are set with certain objectives in mind: equity among students performing comparable tasks, availability of funds, and ease and consistency in administrative maintenance.

 Wheaton currently uses a wage system with four levels of pay.
-The hourly 2013-2014 wage scale is as follows:
+As of January 1, 2017, the hourly academic year wage scale is as follows:

 Supervisors may request a review of the classification and pay of a position during the Spring rehire period or during the summer.